|

 Automatic Control Example |

-A selection of automatic control functions can be included in the Combustion Control System software to perform particular operations on the test stand.
-These functions can reduce operator workload and enhance the safety of system operation.
-The Main Combustor Auto Start function, is an example of a CCS automatic control function.
-The objective of this function is to provide a reliable start of the main combustor.
-The Auto Start function can be configured to use combustor temperature for control of the main combustor start process.
-With reference to the plot at right, the function operates as follows.
-Upon detecting stable igniter operation at the origin of the time axis (t=0), the main run valves of the combustion system would typically be opened and fuel and oxygen begin flowing into combustor.
-Three possible outcomes and the corresponding response of the Auto Start function are as follows.
+Combustion Control System (CCS) software can include automatic control functions to increase system reliability, reduce operator workload and enhance the safety of system operation.
+The Main Combustor Auto Start function, is an example of an automatic control function that is commonly incorporated into systems developed by Bergmans Mechatronics LLC (BML).
+The objectives of this function are two-fold: i) to safely and reliably start the main combustion chamber of the device under test; and, ii) to perform an automatic shutdown of the device under test in the event of a anomaly.
+The Auto Start function achieves these objectives by monitoring a key combustion chamber parameter such as chamber pressure or temperature and ensuring that the parameter remains within a predefined envelop during the start process.
+Using combustor temperature an an example, the Auto Start function operates as follows.
+With reference to the plot at right, upon detecting stable igniter operation at the origin of the time axis (t=0), the main run valves of the combustion system are opened and fuel and oxygen begin flowing into combustor.
+Three possible outcomes and the corresponding response of the Auto Start function to this event are as follows.

 |